barrettsmits/tar_to_rpm/README.md

 - `-n`: Package name
 - `-v`: Version number
 - `-d`: Package description
-- `-p`: Output path for the RPM file
 - `-l`: URL or path to the tar file
 - `-j`: Path to JSON configuration file